thecoolagency/shopify-development/README.md

 - Custom Pages/Products/Styling/Navigation for each account type.
 - Store Migration to Shopify from any platform (extra costs)

+> Prices are estimated, can change depending on certain requests.
 > Prices are for development services and standard layout designs only.
 They do not include tailored UI/UX design or Shopify subscription fees.
-See [Theme Design](#theme-design) for custom UI/UX solutions and advanced design features.
+I work with Alexander for custom Fashion Ecommerce design and Diego UI/UX solutions and advanced design features.
+Let me know if you'd like thoses services.

-### 2. Timeline
+### 2. Timeline (with standard/provided design)

 - Tier 1: Basic Theme: 2-4 weeks
 - Tier 2: Advanced Theme: 3-8 weeks
 - Tier 3: Premium Theme: 6-12 weeks
 - Tier 4: Premium Theme + User Portal: 6-18 weeks

-> Expedited delivery available upon request.
+> Expedited delivery available upon request at extra cost.

 ## Notes